panoramicdata/Meraki.Cli/README.md

 ## Installation
 To install the template, use:
-> dotnet new -i Meraki.Cli
+> dotnet new install Meraki.Cli

 ## Project creation
 To create a new project using the template, use: